ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The DEM that is used for HyP3 InSAR is the [Copernicus GLO-30 Public DEM](https://registry.opendata.aws/copernicus-dem/).
 This DEM provides global coverage at 30-m pixel spacing, and provides higher-quality products over a wider area than the older DEMs (SRTM and NED) previously used to generate ASF's On Demand products.

+The DEM tiles necessary to cover the input granules for the InSAR product are downloaded.
+A geoid correction applied to the DEM, and it is resampled to match the [output resolution](#processing-options) of the InSAR product (160 m for 20x4 products, 80 m for 10x2 products).

 #### Calculate Overlapping Bursts

 The interferometric wide single look complex (IW SLC) Sentinel-1 data comes in three swaths.
 However, a further subdivision is made in the data, wherein *bursts* occur.
 Bursts are the fundamental building block for Sentinel-1 imagery.
 Each one is a portion of the final image, around 1500 lines long and one swath width wide.
 Thus, the more busts, the longer the file is in length.